 Supreme Court preparing to review Kansas' new K-12 finance law

-The attorney general urged Kansas' highest court Friday to approve a new formula for allocating state funding to public schools and the accompanying $285 million aid package developed bylawmakers in a bid to align the system with the Kansas Constitution.
-The attorney general urged Kansas' highest court Friday to approve a new formula for allocating state funding to public schools and the accompanying $285 million aid package developed bylawmakers in a bid to align the system with the Kansas Constitution.
+The attorney general urged Kansas' highest court Friday to approve a new formula for allocating state funding to public schools and the accompanying $285 million aid package developed by lawmakers in a bid to align the system with the Kansas Constitution.
+Attorney General Derek Schmidt said in a written notice the bill adopted by the Legislature and signed into law by Gov. Sam Brownback met directives articulated by the Kansas Supreme Court.

 Add your comments below